farcasterxyz/contracts/docs/docs.md

 # Farcaster Contracts

 Users create accounts by registering with onchain contracts.
 Farcaster contracts help set up identity key pairs, signing key pairs, usernames and with acquiring storage on offchain systems.
-Contracts are deployed across multiple chains and offchain services track the state of the these contracts by watching for events.
+Contracts are deployed across multiple chains and offchain services track the state of these contracts by watching for events.

 This documentation is focused on the contracts but also clarifies assumptions made by offchain services.
 For a full overview of the Farcaster protocol, please [read the docs](https://docs.farcaster.xyz/) or watch the [overview videos](https://www.youtube.com/playlist?list=PL0eq1PLf6eUdm35v_840EGLXkVJDhxhcF).